Felipe-Gomez/riskcal/README.md

 | **RDP** (Renyi DP) | ✓ | – | – |
 | **zCDP** (Zero-Concentrated DP) | ✓ | ✓ | – |

-##### Minimal Example

-Here's a complete example showing how to evaluate privacy risk for a simple mechanism:
+_Minimal Example._ Here's a complete example showing how to evaluate privacy risk for a simple mechanism:

 ```python
 from riskcal import analysis